These extra thick and chewy, buttery gluten free blondies with white chocolate chips even have that crackly top everyone loves.

 WANT TO SAVE THIS RECIPE?

-What makes this gluten free blondies recipe special
+What makes these gluten free blondies special

 - Baking chips – I find that a mix of white chocolate and butterscotch chips is perfect, but be careful with milk or dark chocolate as they might overpower the overall taste.
 Select your chips carefully, too, because some white and butterscotch chips contain gluten!